1973 Afghan coup d'état: Background

 Zahir Shah had ruled as king since 1933, and his cousin Prince Daoud Khan had served as Prime Minister from 1953 to 1963.
 Daoud Khan had strained relations with the King and he was also unable to hold political office after the 1964 constitution, which barred members of the Barakzai dynasty from being involved in politics.
 Some believe the King did this on purpose because of Daoud Khan's strong pro-Pashtunistan views, which he deemed too radical, and which had led to political rifts with Pakistan.

-Daoud Khan took the opportunity during growing discontent of the public over the failure of reforms by five successive governments since a parliamentary monarchy was formed in 1964, including the King's failure to promulgate the Political Parties Law, Provincial Councils Law, and Municipal Councils Act, all of which had been passed by parliament.
+Daoud Khan took advantage of growing public discontent over the failure of reforms by five successive governments since a parliamentary monarchy was formed in 1964, including the King's failure to promulgate the Political Parties Law, Provincial Councils Law, and Municipal Councils Act, all of which had been passed by parliament.
 Another reason was the poor response to the famine in 1971–72 that is believed to have killed thousands in the central and north-western parts of the country, particularly Ghor Province, causing the resignation of Prime Minister Abdul Zahir's government.
-Around 1972, people were unhappy with the parliament's ineffectiveness and lack of leadership, leading to growing various political movements at universities.
-Daoud Khan's internal disputes with the King has also been cited as a possible reason of his decision to launch a coup.
+Around 1972, people were unhappy with the parliament's ineffectiveness and lack of leadership, leading to the growth of various political movements at universities.
+Daoud Khan's internal disputes with the King have also been cited as a possible reason of his decision to launch a coup.
 A possible involvement of the Soviet Union in the coup has also been debated.

 In March 1973, a senior foreign ministry official, Wahid Abdullah, asked the United States Ambassador, Robert G. Neumann, in several conversations how Washington would react if Mohammed Daoud Khan returned to power.
 In April, Neumann told Wahid Abdullah that although Washington could not comment on Afghan domestic politics, the American attitude towards Afghanistan would be determined by its "policies and actions, in particular toward U.S. interests and towards peace and stability in the region".
 Neumann thus actually gave Daoud the green light, but in his reply he believed that Daoud would return via an appointment as prime minister.
 Neumann's superiors were skeptical of this scenario and suggested reminding Abdullah of U.S. support for the Afghan constitution if he resumed contact.
 Wahid Abdullah did not, however, approach U.S. diplomats afterward.
 No further U.S. contact with Daoud's camp preceded the coup.